ratsprotocol/rats-protocol-website/src/article/en/understanding-MAP-omnichain-service.md

 # Conclusion

-MAP Omnichain Service (MOS) represents a significant stride in the pursuit of a truly interoperable blockchain ecosystem.
+RATS Omnichain Service (MOS) represents a significant stride in the pursuit of a truly interoperable blockchain ecosystem.
 By equipping developers with a robust infrastructure and ensuring secure, trustless asset transfers, MOS is not just a tool but a catalyst for innovation in the realm of cross-chain DApps.
 As the blockchain landscape continues to evolve, services like MOS will undoubtedly play a pivotal role in shaping its future.